BlendedNet++: A dataset and benchmark for field-resolved aerodynamics and inverse design of blended wing body aircraft

-\textbf{BlendedNet++} expands this line: \emph{12{,}490} distinct BWB geometries at one flight condition each, all with integrated coefficients and dense surface fields.
-We (1) document an updated, planform-centric parameterization with realistic bounds inspired by prior work~\cite{zhang2016conceptual} and multi-fidelity practice~\cite{feldstein2020multifidelity,sarkar2019multifidelity,charisi2025multi}; (2) release geometry-disjoint splits; (3) establish a six-model forward benchmark spanning graph, point-set, coordinate-transformer, FiLM, and operator-learning paradigms; and (4) compare a conditional diffusion model, a gradient-based optimizer, and a diffusion–optimization hybrid that first samples diverse candidates with the conditional diffusion model and then locally optimizes them for near-exact target lift to drag adherence.
+\textbf{BlendedNet++\footnote{Dataset available at: \url{https://doi.org/10.7910/DVN/ICIDK4}}} expands upon the foundation of the original dataset: \emph{12{,}492} distinct BWB geometries at one flight condition each, all with integrated coefficients and dense surface fields.
+We (1) document the generation of an updated BWB dataset prioritizing geometric variation, (2) release geometry-disjoint splits, (3) establish a five-model forward benchmark spanning graph, point-set, coordinate-transformer, Feature-wise Linear Modulation Network (FiLMNet), and operator-learning paradigms, and (4) compare a conditional diffusion model, a gradient-based optimizer, and a diffusion–optimization hybrid that first samples diverse candidates with the conditional diffusion model and then locally optimizes them for near-exact target lift to drag adherence.z

-Our contributions are the following: \begin{itemize} \item \textbf{Scaled BWB dataset with surface fields.} 12{,}490 geometries (one flight condition each) with $C_L$, $C_D$, $C_M$ and dense surface $C_p$, $(C_{f_x},C_{f_y},C_{f_z})$, enabling field-level learning at scale. \item \textbf{Realistic parameterization and standardized splits.} Updated bounds and geometry-disjoint train/test splits for fair comparison and robust generalization. \item \textbf{Six-family forward benchmark.} GraphSAGE, GraphUNet, PointNet, a coordinate Transformer (Transolver-style), FiLMNet, and a Graph Neural Operator Transformer (GNOT) with unified metrics on pointwise fields. \item \textbf{Inverse-design baseline.} We compare a conditional diffusion model (conditioned on flight conditions and target $L/D$), a gradient-based optimizer on the same surrogate and box constraints, and a \emph{diffusion–optimization hybrid} that first samples diverse candidates with the conditional diffusion model and then locally refines them through the same gradient-based optimizer for near-exact target lift to drag adherence. \end{itemize}
+Our contributions are the following: \begin{itemize} \item \textbf{Scaled BWB dataset with surface fields.} 12{,}492 geometries (one flight condition each) with $C_L$, $C_D$, $C_M$ and dense surface $C_p$, $(C_{f_x},C_{f_y},C_{f_z})$, enabling field-level learning at scale. \item \textbf{Tactical Unmanned Aircraft System (UAS) benchmarks.} Geometry-disjoint train-test split, featuring a standardized test set specifically for Group 3 UAS flight envelopes ($\mathrm{alt} \le \qty{18}{kft}$) to evaluate model performance on realistic tactical mission profiles. \item \textbf{Five-family forward benchmark.} FiLMNet, Transolver (a coordinate Transformer), PointNet, GraphUNet, and a General Neural Operator Transformer (GNOT) with unified metrics on pointwise fields. \item \textbf{Inverse-design baseline.} We compare a conditional diffusion model (conditioned on flight conditions and target $L/D$), a gradient-based optimizer on the same surrogate and box constraints, and a \emph{diffusion–optimization hybrid} that first samples diverse candidates with the conditional diffusion model and then locally refines them through the same gradient-based optimizer for near-exact target lift to drag adherence. \end{itemize}

 Our objective is to facilitate systematic investigation of field-level aerodynamics, to enable rigorous and standardized model comparisons, and to provide a reproducible framework that supports future scaling and multi-condition dataset extensions.
 An overview of the data pipeline, surrogate families, and inverse-design setup is shown in Fig.~\ref{fig:overview}.